mkc233/IDD-Fa19-Final-Project/README.md

 2. Arduino

-3. Some type of conveyor belt like part to move the basketball hoop on the x,y, and possibly z axis.

-4. Display to show score, timer, high score
+3. Display to show score, timer, high score

-5. A couple of simple buttons to start the game, pause the game, restart the game.
+4. A couple of simple buttons to start the game, pause the game, restart the game.

-6. Battery to power Arduino.
+5. Battery to power Arduino.

-7. Potentially some speakers/LEDS to improve the aesthetics.
+6. Potentially some speakers/LEDS to improve the aesthetics.

-8. Motion sensor to detect made shots
+7. Motion sensor to detect made shots